1966 Defence White Paper: Contents

 The Wilson Government decided on significant reductions in the defence budget, with defence being the primary target of the government's efforts to reduce public spending due to wider economic problems.
-The outcome of the Review resulted in cutting a number of significant new capital projects, including the CVA-01 aircraft carrier and most of the Type 82 destroyers.
+The outcome of the Review resulted in cutting a number of significant new capital projects, including the CVA-01 aircraft carrier and all but one of the Type 82 destroyers.
 This was to be part of a phased removal of aircraft carrier capability.
 Instead, investment would be made in aircraft including the Harrier, the Anglo-French AFVG (which later came to fruition as the Panavia Tornado) and the American F-111 bomber (the latter following the cancellation of the TSR-2 program).

 In order to concentrate forces in Europe in support of NATO, the review also recommended withdrawal of the British presence in Aden.
 The 1967 supplement added accelerated withdrawals from Singapore, Malaysia, Malta, Libya and the Persian Gulf, reversing the election commitment to retaining an East of Suez military role.
 The 1968 supplement additionally cancelled the order for the F-111.

-Inter-Service Rivalry and the Defence Budget
+Inter-service rivalry and the defence budget

 In the early 1960s, the Royal Navy began to plan for new aircraft carriers to replace its aging fleet.
 The Royal Air Force saw the renewal as a chance to win the budget share which would have been necessary for new carriers.
 The RAF compiled a history of Royal Navy aircraft carriers and a history of Royal Air Force tactical bombers, comparing the two and finding in favour of bombers.
 They then submitted this to the Treasury, proposing the TSR-2 tactical strike aircraft in place of the RN's new generation aircraft carriers.
 Professor Andrew Lambert has described the 1966 Defence White Paper as the 'perfect example of what happens if your enemy knows your history better than you do', with the RAF's projects doing better in the 1966 review than the Royal Navy's.